uclanlp/awesome-fairness-papers/README.md

 8. On measuring social biases in sentence encoders
 9. Social bias in elicited natural language inferences
 11. [Diachronic Word Embeddings Reveal Statistical Laws of Semantic Change](https://cs.stanford.edu/people/jure/pubs/diachronic-acl16.pdf), [[gitub]](https://nlp.stanford.edu/projects/histwords/)
+- [RtGender: A Corpus for Studying Differential Responses to Gender](https://nlp.stanford.edu/robvoigt/rtgender/rtgender.pdf).
+It provides a dataset to evaluate bias in responses to gender.
+It could be used in bias detection in dialogue.

 - #### Bias Mitigation